Free Trade Agreements (FTA): Bilateral, Multilateral and Future Outlook

 The bilateral trade agreement is signed between the two nations, unlike multilateral trade agreements that involve more than two countries.

-1. India-Afghanistan Preferential Trade Agreement
+1. Afghanistan–India Preferential Trade Agreement (PTA)

-2. Australia–India Comprehensive Economic Cooperation Agreement (AI-CECA)
+2. India–Australia Economic Cooperation and Trade Agreement (ECTA) (*)

-3. India-Chile Preferential Trade Agreement
+3. Chile–India Preferential Trade Agreement (PTA)

 4. Japan-India Comprehensive Economic Partnership Agreement (JICEPA)

-5. India-Malaysia Comprehensive Economic Cooperation Agreement (IMCECA)
+5. India-Malaysia Comprehensive Economic Cooperation Agreement (CECA)

-6. India Mauritius Comprehensive Economic Cooperation and Partnership Agreement
+6. India Mauritius Comprehensive Economic Cooperation and Partnership Agreement (CECPA)

 7. India-Thailand Free Trade Agreement